DimuthuHemachandra/MyWebsite/content/authors/admin/_index.md

 I'm Dimuthu, an Astrophysicist turned Biomedical Engineer and Neuroscientist.
 Since May 2018, I work as a Researcher at the [Robarts Research Institute](https://www.robarts.ca/index.html) at the [University of Western Ontario](https://www.uwo.ca/index.html).

-I completed my PhD at the [Khan Computational Imaging Lab](hhttps://www.khanlab.ca/) of the [German Primate Center](https://www.dpz.eu), where I studied the effects of anesthesia on brain function using neuroimaging techniques, including functional Magnetic Resonance Imaging (fMRI) and in vivo 2‐photon calcium imaging.
+I completed my PhD at the [Khan Computational Imaging Lab](hhttps://www.khanlab.ca/), where I studied the subcortical brain structures and brain connectivity using machine learning to detect neuro-degenerative diseases.

+I'm passionate about promoting open and collaborative science.
+I believe that sharing knowledge and working together is the key to progress.

-I care about promoting open, collaborative, and reproducible science.
-In my free time, you will find me dancing to swing music and trying to play the saxophone.
+In my free time, you'll find me exploring new places and capturing moments with my camera.